8/16/2023

 Lena Glader

 Yeah, well, that's a good question.
-It's 30, 3-0 months at the end of Q2.
-This average maturity, which is actually for more than 40, closer to 50 percent better or extended compared to the end of last year.
-So there's all this work that we've done with the extensions and this bond, even though the bond is slightly more pricey, has had a significantly positive effect on the overall maturity, which gives us plenty of room to to wait out the market and negotiate new refinancing as we need them.
-But there is no urgent need to do that right now.
+It's 30, 3-0 months at the end of Q2 is the average maturity, which is actually more than 40, closer to 50%. better or extended compared to the end of last year.
+So all this work that we've done with the extensions and this bond, even though the bond is slightly more pricey, has had a significantly positive effect on the overall debt maturity, which gives us plenty of room to wait out the market and negotiate new. refinancing as we need them, but there is no urgent need to do that right now.

 speaker